imperva/terraform-provider-dsfhub/website/docs/r/log_aggregator.md

 ```
 - `server_type` - (String) The type of cloud platform or service to be created as a log aggregator.
 The available values are `ALIBABA LOGSTORE`, `AWS KINESIS`, `AWS LOG GROUP`, `AWS S3`, `AZURE EVENTHUB`, `GCP CLOUD STORAGE BUCKET`, `GCP PUBSUB` and `SSH`.

-### Optional
+The following arguments are optional, however some are only supported for certain server types.
+Please see the [asset specifications](https://docs-cybersec.thalesgroup.com/bundle/onboarding-databases-to-sonar-reference-guide/page/Asset-Specifications_35815461.html) for more details:

 - `asset_display_name` - (String) User-friendly name of the asset, defined by user.
 - `asset_source` - (String) The source platform/vendor/system of the asset data.
 Usually the service responsible for creating that asset document
 - `audit_pull_enabled` (Boolean) If true, sonargateway will collect the audit logs for the associated data source if it can, on the successful Connect Gateway playbook run.
 - `audit_type` - (String) Used to indicate what mechanism should be used to fetch logs on systems supporting multiple ways to get logs, see asset specific documentation for details.
 Example: "BIGQUERY","BIGTABLE","BUCKET","MSSQL","MYSQL","POSTGRESQL","SPANNER".
 - `available_bucket_account_ids` - (List of string) A list of AWS Account IDs to use when pulling account specific audit logs from this bucket. eg: ['123456789012', ‘123456789013’]
 - `available_regions` - (List of string) A list of regions to use in discovery actions that iterate through region
 - `aws_proxy_config` - (Block) An `aws_proxy_config` block as defined below for an AWS proxy configuration.
 - `bucket_account_id` - (String) AWS Account ID where the bucket resides. e.g: "123456789012" our of "redshift/AWSLogs/123456789012/redshift/us-east-1/2022/03/25/my_file.gz".
 Mandatory for audit_type `DYNAMODB`, `ORACLE` and `REDSHIFT`.
+- `consumer_group` - (String) The name of the consumer group to use for the pull.
+Only applies to pull_type: consumer_group.
+Supported in DSF version 4.19+.
+- `consumer_group_workers` - (String) The number of workers.
+An integer between 1 and 64 (inclusive) or the string "dynamic" which will automatically retrieve the number of shards and set the workers to that number.
+Defaults to 2.
+Only applies when `pull_type` is `consumer_group`.
+- `consumer_worker_prefix` - (String) The prefix to use for the consumer group workers.
+By default the name of the consumer group is used.
+Supported in DSF version 4.19+.
 - `content_type` - (String) Content type should be set to the desired <'parent' asset "Server Type">, which is the one that uses this asset as a destination for logs.
 Note: The content_type field will take precedence on the lookup for parent_asset_id field when checking which server is sending logs to this asset.
 - `credentials_endpoint` - (String) A specific sts endpoint to use
 - `criticality` - (Number) The asset's importance to the business.
 These values are measured on a scale from "Most critical" (1) to "Least critical" (4).
 Allowed values: 1, 2, 3, 4